Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Supplementary Information

 When $L=2$, this was already done in~\citep{huiyuan2023Nonasymptotic}.
 For completeness, we present the proof here.

 By definition, $\Vec{m} = (m_1)$

-where the first inequality is derived by exchanging of summation orders and changing the sign of $a_k$ when necessary, and the last inequality follows from inequality (4) of theorem 12 in~\citep{2001Rademacher} and Lemma~\ref{gen_cor0}.
+where the third equality holds because there is a maximizer $u$ of $\sum_{i=1}^n \rho_i \sigma (u^Tx_i)$ over unit sphere, and then one can change the sign of all $a_k$ appropriately so that they become all positive or negative.
+This will not change $\mu(\theta)$.
+And the last inequality follows from inequality (4) of Theorem 12 in~\citep{2001Rademacher} and Lemma~\ref{gen_cor0}.

 When $L=3$, $\Vec{m} = (m_1,m_2)$, we do manipulation

 One can then deduce that $v_{k_2,k_1}$ doesn't depend on $k_2$ by using the same argument as for $L=2$ case for the deduction that $u_k$ doesn't depend on $k$.
 So we abuse the notation a little bit to write $v_{k_2,k_1}$ as $v_{k_1}$ and continue from the last line of the above expression